ems-wu/bb_website/bb-website/README.md

 # Getting Setup

 Ensure that you have the latest versions of Node.js and Yarn.
+Then clone the repository onto your local machine and use whichever code editor your would like.

+Run `yarn` to install any initial dependencies.
+To see an instance of the website, run `yarn start` in the project folder and open http://localhost:3000 in the browser.
+You should see the website loaded with any progress you've made/

 ## Available Scripts